 He also provides assistance in relation to advertising law (e.g. sponsorship agreements, media buying agreements, the making of advertising campaigns, testimonials).

-He is a founding partner of GR Legal.
+He is a founding member of GR Legal.

 Training , career and professional qualifications